RICKCOYL/twitter/README.md

 ![Hireable](https://img.shields.io/badge/Hireable-yes-success) ![](https://img.shields.io/badge/Mobile--responsive-yes-green) ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)

-# Bible Talks social web app built in rails with user registration and creation of talks(tweets)/follow/unfollow users.
+# Twitter redesign social web app built in rails with user registration and creation of talks(tweets)/follow/unfollow users.

 > In this project, we were required to build a social app where users can sign-up/sign-in/sign out, create tweets, and follow/unfollow other users.
 > <br>